parai/WhatsApp/README.md

     In fact, kernel2 is TOPPERS OSEK.
     For simulation, kernel2 is a shit, use kernel1 for simulation only.
 For kernel2, it needs a real platform to run it.
+    As kernel2 for simulation is a shit, so I try to start kernel3 base on QThread on Win7 only, no guarantee for OSEK ECC2 ability, just a small environment for multiply tasks.

 ### Communication
 * For applications on Automotive Industries, communication is the most important thing, which is the most important part of VFB(Virtual Function Bus).